-Cardiovascular Biomaterials Special interest group aims to bring together researchers from academia, industry and the clinic with the common interest related to cardiovascular applications.
-The objectives of this SIG is to:
+Cardiovascular Biomaterials Special Interest Group aims to bring together researchers from academia, industry, and the clinic with a common interest related to cardiovascular applications.
+The objectives of this SIG are to:

-- suggesting, organizing, and implementing symposia, workshops, tutorials, and general scientific sessions at the SFB Annual Meeting and other SFB-sponsored meetings
+- suggest, organize, and implement symposia, workshops, tutorials, and general scientific sessions at the SFB Annual Meeting and other SFB-sponsored meetings

-- providing networking opportunities for researchers in cardiovascular application to foster new collaboration
+- provide networking opportunities for researchers in cardiovascular applications to foster new collaboration

 - enhance education in the area of cardiovascular biomaterials and bioengineering, by contributing articles to relevant publications and organizing educational sessions at meetings

 - collaborate with other SIGs to further the goals of the Society as a whole, and to promote advances in biomedical materials research in a broad range of applications

 Following is a list of the Cardiovascular related sessions that will be held at the SFB 2023 Annual Meeting:

 Biomaterials for Cardiovascular Regeneration

 This session includes research on biomaterials-based engineering for cardiovascular regeneration, including the role of extracellular matrix (ECM) and stem cells in cardiovascular tissue development; whole-heart engineering with spatially controlled and temporal growth factors that regulate cardiovascular tissue regeneration and vascularization.
 Strategies for design of 3D scaffolds to engineer myocardium, vessels, and organoids with appropriate biochemical and mechanical characteristics are also covered.